RupankarCh/my-notes/Linux/readme.md

 - Server Data: /var, /srv (Running server's data)
 - System Information: /proc, /sys (Current System Utilzation details)
 - Shared Libraries: /lib, /usr/lib, /usr/local/lib (Installed Programming Language Library)

+## Important files to remember:
+Path:/dev/sda
+Data:is a device file representing **the first physical disk on the system, next disks are ordered like sdb, sdc**; it doesn’t contain files like a regular directory, but refers to the raw disk data and its partitions (e.g., /dev/sda1, /dev/sda2).